apiman/apiman.github.io/_blog-src/_posts/2015-07-07-fuse-apis-redux.markdown

 ![Create Fabric Container](/blog/images/2015-07-07/container.png)

 The container should start automatically right after it has been created and the REST endpoint should become available.
 If not, select the appropriate container and hit Start.
-You can inspect all the APIs deployed to your Fuse Fabric instance by clicking on _APIs_ section under the _Services_ tab.
+You can inspect all the APIs deployed to your Fuse Fabric instance by clicking on _APIs_ section under the _APIs_ tab.
 Note the _Location_ field - that's the **base url** the for endpoint implementation.
 We will use it later in the apiman manager.

 ![APIs deployed to Fuse Fabric](/blog/images/2015-07-07/apis.png)